Properties of hop plant

 Common English Name: Common hop, hop (Name of the plant); hops (name of the female flowers, sometimes used a substitute name of the whole plant)

-Spanish name: Lúpulo, lupina, lupo.
+- Spanish / Español: Lúpulo, lupina, lupo.

 Scientific name: Humulus lupulus L.

-Habitat: Natural wet and cold areas of Europe, where it can be found in the wild in hedges, weeds and forest boundaries or along rivers.
+Natural wet and cold areas of Europe, where it can be found in the wild in hedges, weeds and forest boundaries or along rivers.
 Imported to other parts of the world for the production of beer, it can appear naturalized, being quite abundant in China and the United States.

 Description of hop